RDXiaoLu/DLNet/Readme.md

 * [open-mmlab/mmcv](https://github.com/open-mmlab/mmcv)

 ## Acknowledgments
 * We would like to express our sincere gratitude to the developers of [**CLRerNet**](https://github.com/hirotomusiker/CLRerNet.git) for their invaluable contributions to the field.
-Our core improvements can be easily integrated into the CLRerNet framework, enhancing its capabilities for lane detection tasks.

 *  We thank the [**CULane**](https://github.com/SoulmateB/CurveLanes.git) and [**CurveLanes**](https://github.com/SoulmateB/CurveLanes.git) teams for providing their datasets, which were essential for our research on lane detection.